51st Air Defence Division: History

 Today's antecedent 12th Air Defence Corps was established in March 1960 in Rostov-on-Don, part of the Baku Air Defence District of the Soviet Air Defence Forces.
+The 10th Air Defence Division was disbanded in 1973 and its units, including the 393rd Guards Fighter Aviation Regiment at Privolzhskiy, Astrakhan Oblast, became part of the corps.
 In 1980 the Baku Air Defence District was disbanded, and the corps came under the command of the 8th Air Defence Army, centred in Ukraine, in April 1980.
 It was then transferred again to the new 19th Air Defence Army in April 1986.

 After the fall of the Soviet Union the formation came under the control of the Russian Air Defence Forces.
 It became the 51st Air Defence Corps in July 1998, and the 7th Brigade of Air-Space Defence in 2009.
 The headquarters moved to Novocherkassk in April 2012.
 It was reorganised from the 7th Brigade of Air-Space Defence into the 51st Air Defence Division in 2014.

 Today it appears to include the 1536th Anti-Aircraft Rocket Regiment (Rostov-na-Don, Rostov Oblast); the 1537th Anti-Aircraft Rocket Regiment (Novorossiysk, Krasnodar Kray); the 1721st Anti-Aircraft Rocket Regiment; and two radar ("radio-technical") units.